reference·6 min read

 • the two product groupings are large residential washers and solar cells / modules

-• schedule presence alone does not prove the safeguard was collectible on a specific entry date — you must check the entry date against the relevant proclamation chain and quota posture
+• schedule presence alone does not prove the safeguard was collectible on a specific entry date — you must check the entry date against the relevant proclamation chain, expiration date, quota posture, and any later extension or suspension action

 How to use this page with our HTS tool